Kitware/CMake/Help/manual/cmake-presets.7.rst

   This identifier is used in the :option:`ctest --preset` option.
   There must not be two test presets in the union of ``CMakePresets.json`` and ``CMakeUserPresets.json`` in the same directory with the same name.
-  However, a test preset may have the same name as a configure or build preset.
+  However, a test preset may have the same name as a configure, build, or package preset.

 ``hidden``
   An optional boolean specifying whether or not a preset should be hidden.